 Entrance to the Hall of Supreme Harmony

 Much of the palace grounds had been destroyed in the Vietnam war.
-Despite more than half of the Purple Forbidden City grounds being left in ruins, destroyed by the elements such as termite, cyclone damage and the war.
+Despite more than half of the Purple Forbidden City grounds being left in ruins from the war, most of the destruction was caused by neglect, lack of upkeep, weather elements (e.g. cyclone damage), and pests (e.g. termites).
 Today only a quarter of the full citadel compound is preserved as a museum, which the other districts opened for commercial developments.

 Key buildings such as The king’s quarters, known as Tu Cam Thanh (Forbidden Purple City) for royal residences which once as the emperor’s home; were nicely restored.
 This area is centrally located past the compounds into the Inner city (or Dai Noi).
 The front of the Forbidden city was also nicely restored to as close as what it was as depicted in early black and white photographs records.